tonyliang19/biof501-project-old/README.md

 ## Project Outline

-**Question**: Identify genes that are differential expressed between different conditions like disease vs control
+**Question**: Identify genes from 10 genes of interest that are differential expressed between different conditions like disease vs control

 **Data input**: Fastq file of RNA-seq data, single or paired allowed